top of page

 battalion, two armored brigade combat teams, one aviation brigade, division artillery, a

-sustainment brigade and a combat sustainment support battalion along with a maneuver enhancement brigade, that includes engineers, military police, signal, and the like.
+sustainment brigade, and a combat sustainment support battalion, along with a maneuver enhancement brigade that includes engineers, military police, signal, and the like.
 All these elements are based at Fort Stewart-Hunter Army Airfield in Savannah, Georgia.
-From the Battle of the Marne to the Global War on Terror, the soldiers of the 3rd Infantry Division live their motto, "Nous Resterons Là," "We Shall Remain Here"
+From the Battle of the Marne to the Global War on Terror, the soldiers of the 3rd Infantry Division live by their motto, "Nous Resterons Là," "We Shall Remain Here."

 Jim T. Broumley